Steering and manoeuvring

 Look: keep looking ahead and around you for possible dangers, such as other road users or pedestrians.

-You’ll need to use the clutch, throttle and brakes carefully while you’re manoeuvring to keep your motorbike under control at slow speeds.
+You’ll need to use the clutch, throttle and brakes carefully while you’re manoeuvring to keep your motorcycle under control at slow speeds.
 Avoid using the throttle, brakes and steering suddenly or harshly because this will make it difficult to carry out the manoeuvre correctly and you could end up getting in the way of other road users.

 You should be able to